-During the winter season, we gardeners are usually not spending much time outside in our gardens.
+During the winter season we gardeners usually do not spend much time outside in our gardens.
 However, it won’t be long before warmer days arrive so use some time in February to prepare for spring!

 - Late February is the best time to get out early applications of preemergence herbicides for crabgrass (aka crabgrass preventer).
 Many products are granular allowing easier spread.

-- Late February is the time to be pruning crape myrtles and other summer blooming shrubs (butterfly bush, lantana, gardenia, nandina, abelia) as these plants produce flowers on the new growth that occurs in the spring.
+- Late February is the time to be pruning crape myrtles and other summer blooming shrubs (butterfly bush, lantana, gardenia, nandina, abelia, roses) as these plants produce flowers on the new growth that occurs in the spring.

-- Rose pruning should be done as leaf buds begin to swell in the spring.
-Prune shrub roses (knock-out roses) back to 3 to 5 finger-sized canes 18 to 24 inches long.
+- Rose pruning should be done as leaf buds begin to swell, usually late February into early March.
+Prune shrub roses (knock-out roses) back to 3 to 5 finger sized canes 18 to 24 inches long.

 - Do not trim hydrangeas.
 Their stems may look dead but they contain this spring’s flower buds.

 - Onion sets can be planted in the garden in February for harvest in May and June.
-Be sure to plant short-day varieties such as Candy, Granex (white), Stockton Sweet Red, Texas Early Grano, and Yellow Granex.
+Bee sure to plant short day varieties such as Candy, Granex (white), Stockton Sweet Red, Texas Early Grano and Yellow Granex.

 - Plant seed potatoes in the garden for harvest in late May-early June.